Anytime there is an affair, trauma is not far around the corner. This is the first in a 3-part series on PTSD and Affairs.

 If so, it is important to continually validate yourself and realize this is a normal reaction to an abnormal situation.
 Most of all, it is not your fault and your wayward spouse needs to understand the trauma they have caused.
 A wayward spouse must be extremely patient and never invalidate your experience.
 It is your life, your experience, and you will heal on your timeline.

 Do not allow your wayward spouse to tell you that you should just get over it.
 The burden is on the wayward spouse for traumatizing you.
 He (or she) caused the situation and caused the trauma you feel.
 So, do not allow him (or her) to invalidate your feelings, criticize the length of the healing process, or tell you that you are the problem.
-Many wayward spouses like to make the betrayed spouse the problem so that they do not have to look at themselves.
+Many wayward spouses make the betrayed spouse the problem so that they do not have to look at themselves.

 In my next post, I will discuss things your wayward spouse can do to help you with your healing journey.
 I will also discuss ways to deal with the negative emotions that occur as a result of infidelity caused PTSD.
 Finally, I will discuss some practical steps you can take to reduce the constant fight or flight feeling that is present with trauma.